You may have heard of the consumer finance expert who extols the use of the envelope system for savings.

-The best alternative is to capture the power of prepaid and then apply it to the wisdom of envelopes.
+The best alternative is to capture the power envelope budgeting and then apply it electronically.
+You still want to put the money away.

 The Varo Money and the Empower debit VISA cards both give cardholders the option of transferring funds to a high-yield savings account.
 Individuals can move money to the savings side of their account by requesting a transfer from inside the app.
 Currently, both cards pay interest on savings of more than 2 percent.